cheyanneshariat/cheyanneshariat.github.io/_pages/code.md

 </h2>

 <p style="font-size: 1.12em; line-height: 1.5;">
-  A citation tool for LaTeX that helps you find papers and insert BibTeX entries without leaving Overleaf or VS Code.
+  A citation tool for LaTeX that helps you find papers and insert BibTeX entries without leaving the editor.
 </p>

 <ul style="font-size: 1.08em; line-height: 1.7;">